open-telemetry/opentelemetry-specification/specification/metrics/api.md

 supports negative increments.
 This makes `UpDownCounter` not useful for computing a rate aggregation.
 It aggregates a `Sum`, only the sum is non-monotonic.
-It is generally useful for capturing changes in an amount of resources used, or any quantity that rises and falls in a request context.
+It is generally useful for capturing changes in an amount of resources used, or any quantity that rises and falls during a request.

 Example uses for `UpDownCounter`: